DiFronzo/blog.vfiles.no/content/posts/machine-learning-with-wikidata.md

 However, before we can do that we need to define what attribute we are trying to predict.
 This attribute is known as a **label**.
 The other attributes that will determine our label are known as **features**.
 Once we've done this we will use `numpy` to create two arrays.
-One that contains all of our features and one that contains our labels.
+One that contains all of our features and another one that contains our labels.

 ```python
 X = np.array(data.drop([predict], 1)) # Features
 y = np.array(data[predict]) # Labels
 ```

-After this we need to split our data into testing and training data.
+After this we need to split our data into testing and training set.
 We will use 90% of our data to train and the other 10% to test.
-The reason we do this is so that we do not test our model on data that it has already seen.
+The reason we do this is, so that we do not test our model on data that it has already seen.

 ```python
 x_train, x_test, y_train, y_test = sklearn.model_selection.train_test_split(X, y, test_size = 0.1)
 ```

-Next is to implement the linear regression algorithm
+Next is to implement the linear regression algorithm.

 ### Implementing the Algorithm